deep-entertainment/godot-streamtoy-server/README.md

 - The StreamToy server checks out its recorded subscriptions and notifies the game using the StreamToy frontend of the event
 - The game using the StreamToy frontend reacts to the signal by e.g. showing an animation  using Godot's AnimationPlayer.
 - The game is running as a web export with a transparent backend, which is used in a web frame in OBS

+# Issues

+See the [deep entertainment issues repository](https://github.com/deep-entertainment/issues/issues) if you have problems or new ideas for the project.